 GCSE: A minimum of 5 GCSEs all at grade C and above to include Chemistry, Biology (or dual science), English and Maths.

 Access to HE Diploma

 45 credits achieved at level 3, at least 30 credits must be at distinction level.
 Within those 30 credits there must be a minimum of 12 credits from Biology or health-related subjects + GCSEs, as above.
 We strongly advise you to contact the School to discuss the suitability of your chosen Access course.
-We consider Access Courses to be suitable for mature applicants who have been out of full-time education and have had no previous access to higher education.

 34 points overall with three higher level subjects at grade 5, including Biology.
 English must be offered at higher or subsidiary level (grade 5 minimum if not offered at GCSE).
 Maths Studies is acceptable.

 Students require a minimum of AABBBB, including Biology, English and Maths.